EdbMails EDB Recovery and Migration software

 19. Does EdbMails create mailboxes on target Exchange server automatically during migration?

-Important Note: EdbMails can perform the migration by installing it on Workstations (not only server).
-However, if you want the mailboxes to be automatically created by EdbMails during migration then you must install the EdbMails application on your target Exchange server and perform the migration operation.
+EdbMails can perform the migration from workstations (not just servers).
+However, to automatically create mailboxes during migration, you must install the EdbMails application on the target Exchange server and perform the migration from there.

 Please follow the below steps to EdbMails create mailboxes on target Exchange server during migration